-In today’s culture, fairies are depicted as cute, sparkly beings with wings.
-The online new age community purports fairies are “beings of divine light” and healers.
-Fairies give us delight and remind us of our childhoods.
-But this image of the fairy isn’t historically accurate.
-In fact, our ancestors feared most of the fairy people.
-The fairy changeling was perhaps the most feared type of fairy, which we will talk about in this article.
+In today’s world, fairies are depicted as cute, sparkly beings with paper thin wings.
+The online new age community spreads the misconception that fairies are “beings of divine light” and healers.
+In their defense, the idea of fairies from our childhood fairy tales indeed delights us and entices us to reminisce.
+But this fluffy image of the fairy isn’t historically accurate.
+In fact, our European ancestors feared most of the fairy people.
+The fairy changeling, and the process of adopting one, was perhaps the most feared type of fairy, which we will discuss in detail here.

-With that being said, there are dozens and dozens of stories of people who run into fairies during one of their “raids” or rides through the countryside.
-Sometimes the experience is positive, while other times the individual is kidnapped by the fairies and taken with them on a ride OR into fairyland.
-Once a person returns from fairyland, they are forever changed…usually years have gone by and they find themselves in an old frail body and all of their loved ones gone (time in fairyland is different than time here.)
+With that being said, legends tell of unlucky individuals who run into the fairies while they are out on one of their “raids” (rides) through the countryside.
+Sometimes the experience is positive, but more often than not the individual is abducted.
+Then taken on a ride through the countryside OR straight to fairyland.
+Once a person returns from fairyland, they are forever changed…years have gone by and they find themselves in an old, frail body and all of their loved ones gone.

 What is a fairy changeling and why were they so feared?
-A fairy changeling was a fairy child left in the place of a kidnapped human child.
+A fairy changeling was a fairy child left in place of a kidnapped human child.
 Remember, science and modern medicine weren’t advanced then.
 So our European ancestors believed when things went wrong, when crops failed, when cows didn’t give milk, it was because of the fairies.
-When a baby was born with defects, or if it grew sick, they believed it was actually a fairy changeling (baby) and that the real human baby had been taken away by the fairies.
+(When they weren’t blaming the faires, it was most definitely the local witch’s fault).
+When a baby was born with defects, or if it grew sick, they believed it was actually a fairy changeling and that the real human baby had been whisked away by the fairies.

-People who were most at risk for being kidnapped by the fay and replaced by fairy changelings included newly-wed brides and newborns (along with their mothers).
+People who were most at risk for being kidnapped and replaced by fairy changelings included newly-wed brides and newborns (along with new mothers).
 The thought was that brand new babies who weren’t purified or baptized were at high risk of being fairy-napped.
-As were their mothers or anyone else who wasn’t baptized by the Church.
+As were their mothers or anyone else who wasn’t baptized.
 New brides were at risk because they were in a “pure” state, before consummating their marriage with their husbands.